 Affidavits or declarations are occasionally offered in support of or in opposition to motions to add or substitute counts or applications.
-The practice here is the same as in the case of affidavits or declarations concerning motions to dissolve that is, affidavits or declarations relating to disclosure of a party's application as, for example, on the matter of operativeness or right to make, should not be considered, but affidavits or declarations relating to the prior art may be considered by analogy to 37 CFR 1.132 (rule 132).
+The practice here is the same as in the case of affidavits or declarations concerning motions to dissolve that is, affidavits or declarations relating to disclosure of a party's application as, for example, on the matter of operativeness or right to make, should not be considered, but affidavits or declarations relating to the prior art, or relating to patentable distinctness of the proposed counts from the existing issue or from each other, may be considered by anology to

+37 CFR 1.132.

-If a motion under 37 CFR 1.231(a)(2) or (3) is denied because it is unpatentable on the basis of a reference which is not a statutory bar, and which is cited for the first time by the examiner in his decision, the decision may be modified and the motion granted upon the filing of proper affidavits or declarations under rule 131 in the application file of the party involved.
-This is by analogy to rule 237, although normally, request for reconsideration of decisions on motions under rule 231 will not be entertained.
-Rule 231(d).
+If a motion under 37 CFR 1.231(a)(2) or (3) is denied because it is unpatentable on the basis of a reference which is not a statutory bar, and which is cited for the first time by the examiner in the decision, the decision may be modified and the motion granted upon the filing of proper affidavits or declarations under 37 CFR 1.131 in the application file of the party involved.
+This is by analogy to 37 CFR 1.237, although normally, request for reconsideration of decisions on motions under 37 CFR 1.231 will not be entertained.
+Section 1.231 (d).
 These affidavits or declarations should not be opened to the inspection of opposing parties and no reference should be made to the dates of invention set forth therein other than the mere statement that the effective date of the reference has been overcome.
-As in the case of other affidavits or declarations under rule 131, they remain sealed until the preliminary statements for the new counts are opened.
+As in the case of other affidavits or declarations under § 1.131, they remain sealed until the preliminary statements for the new counts are opened.

 A member of the Board of Patent Interferences must be consulted in connection with motions to add or substitute one or more counts or applications where the matter of right to make one or more counts is raised in an opposition to the motion or the primary examiner wishes to deny a motion for that reason although it has not been raised by a party.
 In the event the consultation ends in disagreement, the the matter will be resolved by the Deputy Assistant Commissioner for Patents.
-[R-43]

-1105.04 Decision on Motion Relating to Benefit of a Prior Application Under Rule 231(a)(4) [R-43]
+1105.04 Decision on Motion Relating to Benefit of a Prior Application Under 37 CFR 1.231(a) (4)